awsdocs/amazon-rekognition-developer-guide/doc_source/procedure-moderate-images.md

    This example outputs detected unsafe content label names, confidence levels, and the parent label for detected unsafe content labels\.

-   Replace the values of `bucket` and `photo` with the S3 bucket name and the image file name that you used in step 2\.
+   In the function `main`, replace the values of `bucket` and `photo` with the S3 bucket name and the image file name that you used in step 2\.

    ```
    #Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.